FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 ## Register or re-register

-Ensure that `cft_registration_id `is reset to <span class="code">-1</span>.
+Ensure that `cft_registration_id `is reset to `-1`.
 Otherwise, reset it as follows:

      CFTUTIL uconfunset id=cg.registration_id

-Start the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> Copilot to automatically trigger registration.
+Start the {{< TransferCFT/transfercftname  >}} Copilot to automatically trigger registration.
 From the Flow Manager UI, check the **Product List** to confirm that the registration was successful.

 <span id="Define"></span>